stangeorge/learn-go/index.md

 >user    0m0.146s
 >sys     0m0.097s

-**Result:** Called a function in a loop.
+**Results:** Called a function in a loop.
 Let me see if I can reduce the execution time

 ___